champ96k/movies-recommendations-project/readme.md

    - Views: hosts your HTML code
    - Controllers: Python code where you will write business logic and manages interactions between front-end and the database.

+#### VueJS

+Vue.js is an open-source model–view–viewmodel front end JavaScript framework for building user interfaces and single-page applications.
+It was created by Evan You, and is maintained by him and the rest of the active core team members[More info](https://vuejs.org/v2/guide/)

 #### Posters